-Camp Oconto, was founded over 85 years ago by a woman, Ms. Ferna Halliday, who was looking for a place where girls would strive and grow.
+Camp Oconto, was founded in 1924 by a woman, Ms. Ferna Halliday, who was looking for a place where girls would strive and grow.
 Thus Camp Oconto was born as an exclusive camp for girls; this is still the camp’s norm.
 To this day the camp continues to provide a safe and supportive environment where young girls can become our strong leaders of tomorrow.

 Upon visiting this camp, Judith and Laurestine were struck at just how awesome this place is.
 We thought, WOW! a camp that was built for girls and still has the best interest of girls at its centre – this is a great place for the ONTARIO WOMYN’S DRUM CAMP to call home.